Writing a Bytecode VM for PEG Parsing

 the backtracking stack

-this is the thing that makes the VM approach click. in recursive descent, backtracking means unwinding the call stack — you return from functions, restore state, try the next alternative. it works but it's implicit. you're relying on the language runtime to manage your backtracking state.
+in recursive descent, backtracking means unwinding the call stack. you return from functions, restore state, try the next alternative. the language runtime manages your backtracking state.

-in the VM, backtracking is explicit. there's a stack of saved positions. when a Choice instruction executes, it pushes the current input position and an alternative program counter onto the stack. if the current branch succeeds, Commit pops the entry (we don't need the fallback anymore). if it fails, Fail pops the entry and jumps to the alternative.
+in the VM, backtracking is explicit. a stack holds saved positions. when a Choice instruction executes, it pushes the current input position and an alternative program counter onto the stack. if the current branch succeeds, Commit pops the entry. if it fails, Fail pops the entry and jumps to the alternative.

 the vm loop

-the core execution loop is a for with a switch. nothing fancy:
+the core execution loop is a for with a switch:

 vm_execute :: proc(program: []Instruction, input: []u8) -> (captures: []Capture, ok: bool) {